-If an employee is medically unable to return to work at the end of the 12 weeks of FMLA, the employee shall request additional time off from his/her Principal/Department Head/Designee or resign; otherwise, employment may be terminated.
+If an employee is medically unable to return to work at the end of the 12 weeks of FMLA, the employee shall request additional time off from his/hertheir Principal/Department Head/Designee prior to the exhaustion of FMLA or resign; otherwise, employment may be terminated.
 Additional time is subject to approval.

-J. Record Keeping and Anti-Retaliation
+-Record Keeping and Anti-Retaliation